Higher-genus quasimap wall-crossing via localization: Definitions and setup

 that ``trades" the last $k$ marked points for basepoints of orders $\beta_1, \ldots, \beta_k$.
 Furthermore, there is a morphism

 that contracts rational tails and replaces them with basepoints.
 See \cite[Sections 3.1 and 3.2]{CFKZero} and \cite[Section 1.4]{CFKMirror} for more careful definitions.

-We are now ready to state our main theorem, a verification of the all-genus wall-crossing conjecture, in precise form: \begin{theorem} Let $Z$ be a complete intersection in projective space, and fix $g\geq0$ and $n \geq 1$ such that $\M^{\epsilon}_{g,n}(Z,\beta)$ is nonempty.
+We are now ready to state our main theorem, a verification of the all-genus wall-crossing conjecture, in precise form: \begin{theorem} Let $Z$ be a complete intersection in projective space, and fix $g\geq0$ and $n \geq 1$.
 Then